Unearthing Large Scale Domain-Specific Knowledge from Public Corpora

-To efficiently and comprehensively retrieve high-quality data relevant to the given seed information, we employed the \textbf{Query Bootstrapping} method, inspiration from~\citet{2023selfinstruct}.
-During this phase, we expanded queries around seed information such as category or some related questions, by querying large language models and aims to extend the scope of retrieved data from both breadth and depth perspectives.
+To efficiently and comprehensively retrieve high-quality data relevant to the given seed information, we employed the \textbf{Query Expanding}, inspired by~\citet{2023selfinstruct}.
+This phase consists of two steps aimed at broadening the scope of the final query.
+First, we utilize LLMs to generate questions related to the given keywords or other seed information, we refer it as 'Question Extension.'
+Subsequently, using these questions, we prompt the LLMs to provide answers and generate reasoning strategies for solving the questions, thereby retrieving thought-related data from public corpora.

 \paragraph{Question Extension}